 You know that it's a measure of your average blood sugar reading, but when was the last time your blood glucose monitor gave you a percentage?
-Your A1C is essentially a measurement of the Advanced Glycogenated End-products that have accumulated in your blood from blood sugar levels"the higher our blood sugars are, the more AGEs are present in our blood.
-These AGEs are also what lead to various complications we're warned about: nerve damage, retinopathy, etc.
+Your A1C is essentially a measurement of the advanced glycogenated end-products (AGE) that have accumulated in your blood from blood sugar levels: the higher our blood sugars are, the more AGE are present in our blood.
+AGE are also what lead to various complications we're warned about: nerve damage, retinopathy, etc.

-So, as usual, our goal is to reduce our A1C which will reduce our AGEs, and we do this by controlling our blood sugars better.
+So, as usual, our goal is to reduce our A1C, which will reduce our AGEs, and we do this by controlling our blood sugars better.

-The Joslin Diabetes Center recently published an article about a new way to report your A1C so you can translate that number to the numbers you see on your monitor.
+The Joslin Diabetes Center published an article about a new way to report your A1C so you can translate that number to the numbers you see on your monitor.

-12% = 298 (240 - 347)
+12 percent = 298 (240 - 347)

-11% = 269 (217 - 314)
+11 percent = 269 (217 - 314)

-10% = 240 (193 - 282)
+10 percent = 240 (193 - 282)

-9% = 212 (170 -249)
+9 percent = 212 (170 -249)

-8% = 183 (147 - 217)
+8 percent = 183 (147 - 217)

-7% = 154 (123 - 185)
+7 percent = 154 (123 - 185)

-6% = 126 ( 100 - 152)**
+6 percent = 126 ( 100 - 152)

 There have been times in my life when I was surprised that my A1C was as high as it was, and there were other times when I knew it was a direct result of how well or how poorly I was managing my blood sugars.

 Either way, it's information.
 Don't let your number make you feel guilty if it's too high.
-Use it as information and set a goal for yourself to decrease it as much as you can at your next appointment.
+Use it as information and set a goal for yourself to lower it as much as you can at your next appointment.

 If your A1C has been higher than you'd like lately, take a closer look at your blood sugars throughout the day, try to check more often, and think about increasing your basal rates on your pump or your long-acting insulin dose.
-Even an increase of an extra two to three units over the coarse of one day can have a huge impact and really help you stay in range.
+Even an increase of an extra two to three units over the course of one day can have a huge impact and really help you stay in range.